bugcrowd/templates/submissions/description/server_security_misconfiguration/ssl_attack_breach_poodle_etc/guidance.md

 <!--
+Provide a 1-2 sentence description - see http://cveproject.github.io/docs/content/key-details-phrasing.pdf for tips.
+Also provide a step-by-step walkthrough with screenshot on how you exploited the vulnerability.
+This will speed triage time and result in faster rewards!

 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.
-Provide a step-by-step walkthrough on how to access the vulnerable injection point, and how to exploit the vulnerability.

-Adding a dot-pointed walkthrough with relevant screenshots will speed triage time and result in faster rewards!
+Attempt to escalate the vulnerability to perform additional actions.
+If this is possible, provide a full proof-of-concept.
 -->